UB-Mannheim/reichsanzeiger-gt/README.md

 German, English, French, Portugese, Latin

 ### Transcription guidelines:
 All transcriptions were made using [Transkribus](https://readcoop.eu/transkribus/?sc=Transkribus).
 All table regions were converted to text regions.
-The transcription rules are based on the [OCR-D transcription guidelines Level 2](https://ocr-d.de/en/gt-guidelines/trans/trLevels.html) with some exceptions (see below No. 2):
+The transcription rules are based on the [OCR-D transcription guidelines Level 2](https://ocr-d.de/en/gt-guidelines/trans/trLevels.html) with some exceptions (see below):

 **Special characters**:
 - Long s (ſ)